-- If, for at least one year and one day prior to the start of the semester in question, a noncitizen has possessed any immigration status that allows him/her to live permanently in the United States and he/she meets the California residency requirements, the student can be classified as a resident. - Any students who are U.S. citizens, permanent residents of the U.S., and aliens\foreign national persons who are not nonimmigrants (including those who are undocumented), may be exempt from paying nonresident tuition if they meet one of the following requirements:
+- If, for at least one year and one day prior to the start of the semester in question, a noncitizen has possessed any immigration status that allows him/her to live permanently in the United States and he/she meets the California residency requirements, the student can be classified as a resident. - Any students who are U.S. citizens, permanent residents of the U.S., and aliens foreign national persons who are not nonimmigrants (including those who are undocumented), may be exempt from paying nonresident tuition if they meet one of the following requirements:

-- Total attendance of, or attainment of credits earned while in California equivalent to three or more years of full-time attendance or attainment of credits at any of the following: - (a) California high schools; - (b) California high schools established by the State Board of Education; - o (e) California adult schools established by either a county office of education, unified or high school district, or Tthe Department of Corrections and Rehabilitation: - (d) campuses of the California community colleges; or - (e) a combination thereof; or - Three or more years\ of full-time high school coursework in California, and a total of three or more years of attendance in California elementary schools, or a combination of California elementary and secondary schools.
+- Total attendance of, or attainment of credits earned while in California equivalent to three or more years of full-time attendance or attainment of credits at any of the following: - (a) California high schools; - (b) California high schools established by the State Board of Education; - ○ (c) California adult schools established by either a county office of education, unified or high school district, or Tthe Department of Corrections and Rehabilitation: - (d) campuses of the California community colleges; or - (e) a combination thereof; or - Three or more years\ of full-time high school coursework in California, and a total of three or more years of attendance in California elementary schools, or a combination of California elementary and secondary schools.

-Not in CCLC: \A year's equivalence at a California Community College is either a minimum of 24 semester units of credit or 36 quarter units.
+Not in CCLC, GCCCD added: \A year's equivalence at a California Community College is either a minimum of 24 semester units of credit or 36 quarter units.
 Only two (2) years of full-time attendance in credit courses at a California Community College will count toward the three (3) or more years of attendance.
-For noncredit courses, a year's attendance is a minimum of 420 class hours per year (a semester is equivalent to a minimum of 210 hours and a quarter is equivalent to a minimum of 140 hours).
+For noncredit courses, (NOTE: BP 5015 revision: Except for students seeking to enroll exclusively in career development and college preparation courses, and other courses for which no credit is given, students shall be classified at the time of each application for admission or registration as a resident or nonresident student a year's attendance is a minimum of 420 class hours per year (a semester is equivalent to a minimum of 210 hours and a quarter is equivalent to a minimum of 140 hours).
 Full-time attendance at a California adult school is a minimum of 420 hours of attendance for each school year.